QA3264/CleanGetDataProject/README.md

 ## README file for the GetDataProject

 ### The deliverables for this project are:
 - README.md : this file.
-It describes the steps followed to get to the final data set.
+It describes the steps followed to get to the final tidy data set.
 - CodeBook.md : the CodeBook reference to the variables in used in this analyis
 - run_analysis.R : the R-code to read the data and create the final tidy data set.
 Only 1 script for this project.
-- A tab -delimited text file, summarydata.txt , that contains the final tidy data set.
+- A space-delimited text file, summarydata.txt.
+It contains the final tidy data set.

 ### The R scripts assumes that the required text files are already available in the working directory:
 The zip file was manually copied to C drive. after unzipping, the relevant files (8 of them) were copied to a working directory.
 Files used for this analysis were: